-In order to prevent a bare bulb from igniting paper, clothing or other combustible materials, all lamps used in residence hall living spaces must have a suitable lamp shade.
-In 2007, the National Fire Protection Agency identified a fire hazard with all plastic shades are not permitted in the residence halls unless they have a wire or metal frame that supports the shade and connects it to the lamp.
+In order to prevent a bare bulb from igniting paper, clothing or other combustible materials, all lamps used in residence hall living spaces must sold in the U.S. and the many variations on it, the College has determined that adjustable arm lamps with all plastic shades are not permitted in the residence halls unless they have a wire or metal frame that supports the shade and connects it to the lamp.